Ericsson/codechecker/docs/web/diff.md

 :no_entry: Note: You can compare tags through the command line and the web GUI as well.
 Currently, you can only compare timestamps on the web GUI.

 :no_entry: Note: Comparing tags older than the second-to-last is not supported, and may yield incorrect results in specific circumstances.
-Specifically, if from tag-to-tag a report is resolved, then becomes outstanding again, our results table irrecoverably drops the information that the report was one one point resolved.
-This will result in CodeChecker calculating incorrect the set of outstanding reports incorrectly.
+Specifically, if from tag-to-tag a report is resolved, then becomes outstanding again, our results table irrecoverably drops the information that the report was one point resolved.
+This will result in CodeChecker calculating the set of outstanding reports incorrectly.
 You can read more about this in [issue](https://github.com/Ericsson/codechecker/issues/3884) in section "Tag diffs -> Local-Remote -> the footnote with the double asterisk (**)".

 ### Example setup